-The following information sets forth as of March 18, 2011, the names, ages, principal occupations and business experience for the Company's Director nominees.
-In addition to the information presented below regarding each Director nominee's specific experience, qualifications, attributes and skills that led our Board to the conclusion that he should serve as a director, we also believe that all of our Director nominees have a reputation for integrity, honesty and adherence to high ethical standards.
+The following information sets forth as of March 21, 2012, the names, ages, principal occupations and business experience for the Company's Director nominees.
+In addition to the information presented below regarding each Director nominees's specific experience, qualifications, attributes and skills that led our Board to the conclusion that he should serve as a director, we also believe that all of our Director nominees have a reputation for integrity, honesty and adherence to high ethical standards.
 They each have demonstrated business acumen and an ability to exercise sound judgment, as well as a commitment of service to the Company and our Board.
 Finally, we value their significant experience on other public company boards of directors and board committees.
 Unless otherwise indicated, the business experience and principal occupations shown for each director has extended five or more years.

-Thomas B. Akin (58) has been a director of Dynex Capital, Inc. since May 2003, Chairman since May 30, 2005, and on February 4, 2008 accepted the position of Chief Executive Officer of the Company.
+Thomas B. Akin (59) has been a director of Dynex Capital, Inc. since May 2003, Chairman since May 30, 2005, and on February 4, 2008 accepted the position of Chief Executive Officer of the Company.
 Mr. Akin also founded and has served as the managing member of Talkot Capital, LLC, which is the sole general partner of the Talkot Fund, L.P., located in Sausalito, California since 1995.
+Mr. Akin is also a limited partner of the Talkot Fund, L.P.
 From 1981 to 1994, Mr. Akin held various positions at Merrill Lynch Institutional Services.
 Prior to Merrill Lynch, Mr. Akin was an employee of Salomon Brothers from 1978 to 1981.
-Mr. Akin currently serves as Chairman of the Board for Centiv Services, Inc. Mr. Akin previously served on the boards of Acacia Research Corporation, Advance Data Exchange, and CombiMatrix Corporation.
+Mr. Akin currently serves on the board of See Kai Run.
+Mr. Akin previously served on the boards of Acacia Research Corporation, Advance Data Exchange, Centriv Services, Inc., CombiMatrix Corporation, and eFAX.com (including as Chairman of the Board of Centiv Services, Inc., CombiMatrix Corporation, and eFAX.com).
 Mr. Akin holds a B.A. from the University of California at Santa Cruz and an M.B.A. from the Anderson School of Management, UCLA.

-We believe Mr. Akin's qualifications to serve on our Board of Directors include his extensive background in evaluating investments in private and public companies, including 29 years of experience in the financial and investment industries.
+We believe Mr. Akin's qualifications to serve on our Board of Directors include his extensive background in evaluating investments in private and public companies, including 30 years of experience in the financial and investment industries.
 Mr. Akin has significant experience in investing in mortgage REITs through his experience as managing member at Talkot Capital.
 Mr. Akin also has experience managing and advising organizations which have special investment needs.
 Mr. Akin's significant service as a director of several other companies also demonstrates that he has the leadership skills required to serve as Chairman of the Company.